un-creatrix/OHIS-Radio_KISS/docs/source/designs.rst

 * Accessory LED Connection Exposed to Pin Header
 * Addition of Silkscreen Graphics
 * Placed QR Marker for Boards Tracking
+* Switches Replaced with SMT Jumpers to reduce cost on parts & increase reliability

 Changes and Modifications
 -------------------------